 “There is a critical need to attract, train and develop outstanding talent in our industry to support its long-term growth.”

-Also, in a talk hosted by the CIRO industry professionals highlighted that there are currently 70000 railway operating staff in Australia over the age of 50.
-As an industry we need to bring more diverse people into the industry from different industries and from disadvantaged backgrounds.
-With autonomous vehicles and trains becoming more widespread, we need ensure we have the skills, knowledge, and systems to manage the operational side of the railway to ensure we reduce incidents and improve safety.
-Extra training is required as well as new systems for example electronic competence management and familiarisation.
+Also, in a talk hosted by the CIRO , industry professionals highlighted that there are currently 70000 railway operating staff in Australia over the age of 50.
+As an industry, we need to bring more diverse people into the industry from different industries and from disadvantaged backgrounds.
+With autonomous vehicles and trains becoming more widespread, we need to ensure we have the skills, knowledge, and systems to manage the operational side of the railway to reduce incidents and improve safety.
+Extra training is required, as well as new systems, for example, electronic competence management and familiarisation.
 The technology will help speed up the transfer of knowledge, making training more efficient and more manageable.